 - Change the password – After revoking access to password recovery, the original password should be changed to prevent unauthorized access.

 - Revoke OAuth 2.0 application tokens – Application tokens are revoked automatically after a password change.
-It’s good practice to review all authorized access and revoke any other authorized applications.
+It’s good practice to review all authorized access and control any other authorized risky applications.

 - Delete cookies – Deleting the sign-in cookies of the ex-employee will reduce the risk of any unauthorized logins.